-She’s wielding a M-16, the standard-issue American soldier’s rifle.
-Usually, these type of photos were taken for propaganda purposes.
+She’s wielding an M-16, the standard-issue American soldier’s rifle.
+Usually, these types of photos were taken for propaganda purposes.
 North Vietnamese women were deeply involved at all levels of the military campaign throughout the war, especially at the business end, fighting against the American-led forces in the jungle.

 North Vietnamese women were enlisted and fought in the combat zone as well as provided manual labor to keep the Ho Chi Minh trail open, cook for the troops, and some served as “comfort women” for male communist fighters.

 They also worked in the rice fields in North Vietnam and Viet Cong-held farming areas in South Vietnam’s Mekong Delta region to provide food for their families and the war effort.
 Women were enlisted in both the North Vietnamese Army and the Viet Cong guerrilla insurgent force in South Vietnam.

 Why she’s carrying an American rifle?